Rationality for subclasses of 321-avoiding permutations: Well-Quasi-Ordered Subclasses

 In fact we are interested in the encodings of sets $U_{\ge q}$ for $q\in\mathbb{P}$, consisting of permutations in $U$ of length at least $q$.
 Noting that $U\setminus U_{\ge q}$ is finite for every value of $q$ we obtain the following.

 \begin{proposition} For any positive integer $q$, the language of Dyck paths corresponding to the members of $U_{\geq q}$ is regular. \end{proposition}

 As demonstrated in Figure~\ref{fig-3-entries-per-cell} it is impossible for a cell of a staircase gridding of an increasing oscillation to contain four or more entries.
 As every member of $U$ is formed by adding two entries to an increasing oscillation, it follows that in every staircase gridding of a member of $U$ each cell may contain at most five entries.
-In particular, if an element $\mu\in U$ occurs as a subpermutation of $\pi \in \Av(321)$ with greedy gridding $\pi^\gridded \in \mathcal{G}_c^\infty$, and if we mark the letters of $\eta_c(\omega(\pi^\gridded))$ corresponding to any one copy of $\mu$ in $\pi$, no more than $5(c-1)$ occurrences of each letter will be marked by Observation \ref{obs-where-encoded}.
+In particular, if an element $\mu\in U$ occurs as a subpermutation of $\pi \in \Av(321)$ with greedy gridding $\pi^\gridded$, and if we mark the letters of $\eta_c(\omega(\pi^\gridded))$ corresponding to any one copy of $\mu$ in $\pi$, no more than $5(c-1)$ occurrences of each letter will be marked by Observation \ref{obs-where-encoded}.

 \begin{proposition} Let $q$ be a positive integer and set $\W_q = \Av(321) \cap \Av(U_{\geq q})$.
 Further take $c$ to be any positive integer such that the omnibus encodings of all greedy staircase griddings of members of $\W_q$ are contained in $\G_c^\infty$ (such a value of $c$ is guaranteed to exist by Proposition~\ref{prop-avoid-shifts}).
-Then $\G^{\eta}_{c,\W_q}$, the set of panel encodings of members of $\W_q$, is regular. \end{proposition}
+Then $\G^{\eta}_{c,\W_q}$, the language of panel encodings of greedy griddings of members of $\W_q$, is regular. \end{proposition}

-\begin{proof} Combining Proposition~\ref{prop-panel-to-domino} and Proposition~\ref{prop-domino-to-Dyck} there is a transducer $T$ that, when operating on panel encodings from $\G^{\eta}_{c}$, outputs the Dyck paths corresponding to subpermutations of the encoded permutation whose entries correspond to at most $5(c-1)$ copies of each symbol.
-The language of Dyck paths corresponding to the members of $U_{\geq q}$, say $\mathcal{D}$, is regular by Proposition~\ref{prop-U-Dyck-regular}.
-Finally, $\mathcal{G}_{c,\mathcal{W}_q}^\eta$ is the complement in $\mathcal{G}_c^\eta$ of the preimage under $T$ of $\mathcal{D}$, and so is also regular. \end{proof}
+\begin{proof} Given a panel encoding from $\G^{\eta}_c$, we seek to determine whether the corresponding permutation contains a member of $U$ of length $q$ or longer.
+Set $k=5(c-1)$.
+There is a non-deterministic transducer that takes words in $\G_{c}^{\eta}$ as input and outputs marked versions containing at most $k$ marked copies of each letter.
+Denote by $T$ the composition of this transducer, the transducer defined in Proposition~\ref{prop-panel-to-domino} (which outputs the domino encoding of the word formed by these marked letters), and the transducer defined in Proposition~\ref{prop-domino-to-Dyck} (which outputs the Dyck path corresponding to these marked letters).
+Thus given the encoding $\eta_c(\omega(\pi^\gridded))\in \G_{c}^{\eta}$ of a greedily gridded permutation $\pi^\gridded$, $T$ outputs the set of all Dyck paths corresponding to certain subpermutations of $\pi$.
+Crucially, our observations above show that for any member $\mu$ of the infinite antichain $U$, we have $\mu\le\pi$ if and only if $\mu\in T(\eta_c(\omega(\pi^\gridded)))$.

+To conclude, we know from Proposition~\ref{prop-U-Dyck-regular} that the language, say $\mathcal{D}_{\geq q}$, of Dyck paths corresponding to the members of $U_{\geq q}$ is regular.
+Therefore we see that